takitano/third-party-optimization/README.md

   You should improve statistic on almost online tools (web.dev, bing tools, search console ... ), and then your business could growth by 20 percents.

+  In conclusion, it is a real usefull took if you have many external services for monitoring.

+  Have a Fun,
+  Takeshi !

   ### Without
   ![alt text](https://raw.githubusercontent.com/takitano/third-party-optimization/master/sans-mobile-nos-valeurs-1.png "Without third-party-optimizationicon library")
   ### With